-Can an employer dismiss employees due to long term sickness from work?
+Can you be sacked due to long term sickness from work?

 We all believe that a sick employee’s job has to be kept open indefinitely by an employer.
 But this is far from truth.
-While it is mandatory to follow a fair procedure to manage a long term absence from work, if you are considering dismissal, it is important to show that the potential dismissal was fair and justified.
+While it is mandatory to follow a fair procedure to manage a long term absence from work your employer has to show that the dismissal was fair and justified.

 What does the Equality Act say?

 After the introduction of the Equality Act 2010, it has now become easier for employees to prove their disability and hence be protected under law.